bmascat/ebara/README.md

 python src/cli.py
 ```

 You will be prompted to enter your question about diseases, treatments, or pharmaceuticals.
 Type your question and press Enter.
-To exit, type `salir`.
+To exit, type `exit`.

 ### Web Interface